Skylonatron/beanbean/README.md

   - [ ] leaderboard
   - [ ] new game: have both players confirm new game before starting
 - [ ] Show Next Bean
+- [ ] Add general settings menu to go back mid game / adjust volume what not
+- [ ] Fix end screen, pop it up for both games when one person loses or don't pop it up for player 2

 #### Finishing Touches To DOs
 - [ ] Music